 There are always new badminton rackets on the market, so you may wonder, “what differentiates these new badminton rackets from the cheap rackets?”.
 Well if you consider any sport or profession.
 There is always progression in whatever form, a new material; a new shape, or even a new grip.

 The definition of a good badminton racket can be very subjective to each individual person.
 That is pretty much the reason why I exist!
 Sounds sad but hey, I get to do what I love!
 This racket I’m reviewing is a newer generation racket and provided by a prolific manufacturer Yonex.

 I would take that point into account if you are thinking of purchasing this racket.
-One of my favourite points is the 3U / G4 grip which is impeccable for my hand size but of course this is subjective but personally this was a very comfortable badminton racket!
-The stringing is typical of most rackets, a multi filament string with the max tension sitting at 10.5kg which is quite durable indeed.
+One of my favorite points is the 3U / G4 grip which is impeccable for my hand size but of course, this is subjective but personally, this was a very comfortable badminton racket!
+The stringing is typical of most rackets, a multifilament string with the max tension sitting at 10.5kg which is quite durable indeed.